Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 • keep the kitchen easy to clean

-Using the floor to structure without partitioning
+Using flooring to structure without partitioning

 In an open-plan kitchen, the flooring is often continuous.
 This is pleasant, but it can make the zones less distinct.
 A rug helps to create a soft boundary.
 A kitchen rug near the sink protects high-traffic areas and visually warms the space.